 What is a reportable communicable disease?

 A “reportable communicable disease” refers to any disease listed in New Jersey Administrative Code (N.J.A.C.)
 Title 8, Chapter 57.
-(Link to N.J.A.C www.lexisnexis.com/njoal)
+(Click Here for a Quick Reference Guide)

-A quick reference for Communicable Diseases reportable in Domestic Companion Animals is available for veterinarians as a PDF at
+A quick reference for Communicable Diseases reportable in Domestic Companion Animals is available for veterinarians by clicking here.

 How and why were these diseases selected?

 Certain diseases must be reported IMMEDIATELY by phone, even if the diagnosis is based only on clinical suspicion.
-With these diseases there is NO TIME TO WAIT FOR LABORATORY CONFIRMATION.
-Because preventing the spread of these diseases is so important, the good judgment of the health care provider is enough to initiate a public health response.
+There is NO TIME TO WAIT FOR LABORATORY CONFIRMATION.
+Preventing the spread of these diseases is important, and the good judgment of the health care provider is enough to initiate a public health response.

 Other diseases must be reported within 24 hours of diagnosis.
 Supporting laboratory work is desirable, but for some diseases, a report based solely upon clinical judgment is acceptable.